 We live a time that is not only complex and convulsive, but puzzling too.
 Our present is marked by new forms of surveillance, exploitation, manipulation and discrimination that generate not only inequality and injustice but also confusion.
 In a world hypermediated by digital technologies, it is urgent to find orientation, it is urgent to collectively debate and build maps that guide us and that, beyond the probable, help us build new possibilities.

 These notions will be outlined and debated in a series of periodic meetings at the Canódromo - Digital and Democratic Innovation Athenaeum.
-Each debate will culminate in a publication in Atenea Cyborg, a blog in El Salto, which will gather both previous research and the contributions arising from the meeting.
+Each debate will culminate with a publication in Atenea Cyborg, a blog of El Salto, which will gather both previous research and the contributions arising from the meeting.
 Finally, the publications will feed a glossary of emerging concepts, a tentative cartography of our times.